 - Identify what the tangible outcome of that goal is (maybe it’s an inquiry, donation, registration, or page view).

 - Tie your measurement to the desired outcome.

 Sure, you might need to learn a bit more about how to measure a particular channel (like social media), but you’ll be *this close* to picking the right metric.All because you know your goal.

-Often, my social media measurement students realize that they don’t need any fancy software to measure their effectiveness.
+Often, the social media measurement students at Higher Ed Experts realize that they don’t need any fancy software to measure their effectiveness.
 The answer usually lies in Facebook Insights, Twitter Analytics, or Google Analytics.
 Getting the data sorted correctly (within the appropriate context) may require adjusting the way content is published or learning how to finagle the massive Facebook Insights exports, but it’s doable…often with a meager budget.

 Back To The Chicken and Egg Thing

 This “what should I measure” question follows me everywhere I go – in my day job, when I teach, and even in conversations at home with my spouse (yes, we’re super nerds).
 More than once, the person I’m trying to help has said, “So this is sort of a chicken or egg thing, right?”
 This causes me to jump up and stamp my feet, exclaiming “NO!”
 Measurement for measurement’s sake will never result in the insights that provide value for your school or unit.
 Only when you start with a goal or objective, and align measurement to provide useful data within that context, will you be measuring what matters.

 So, put me on record.
 We might not know whether the chicken or egg came first, but in marketing strategy, goals come before metrics.
 Every time.

 Meet the Author: Dr. Liz Gross